wenleicao/wenleicao.github.io/_posts/2018-06-09-Many-to-Many-Relationship-in-Microsoft-Tabular-Model.md

  So, one student can take multiple classes and one class could have multiple students.
 Our goal is able to calculate correctly from one side to the other.
 Such as how much each student paid for class?
 How many students in each class?
 I included classfee in class table, we can see if it works natively.
 If not, how we fix it.
 The presentation layer, we use PowerBI desktop, we can show result in table and graph.
 We can also create custom DAX measure there if we need to fix the problem.

+Steps
+1. Create student, class, mapstudentclass table in SQL Server database.   <a href="/Files/student_class_table_script.sql">download code here</a>
+2. In visual studio, Create tabular model project, import data
+  a.
+From menu model, import data source, choose SQL Server database,  following the instruction, import data from the table you created in step 1
+  b.
+Now, you will see model structure like this if you click digram view of tabular model project.
+You can see  the bridge table mapstudentclass is in the middle